When heavyweights ring in, I take notice.

 The flip side is nice, though.
-Once you get over the Hump Of Conceptualization, you get to enjoy the yummy benefits:
+Once you get over the hump of conceptualization, you get to enjoy:

-- Your site’s time to first byte is now near zero.
-Count on happiness increasing in all the things around you.
+- The time to first byte (TTFB) is now near-zero.
+Happiness will increase in all things around you.

 That’s just a highlight of the benefits I’ve uncovered.
 I’m finding more of them while I continue to learn and play with React, and I expect I’ll write in more detail about some of them as I make more progress.